 Although we do design our clinical trials for our product candidates, CROs conduct all of the clinical trials.
 As a result, many important aspects of our drug development programs are outside of our direct control.
 In addition, the CROs may not perform all of their obligations under arrangements with us or in compliance with regulatory requirements, but we remain responsible and are subject to enforcement action that may include civil penalties up to and including criminal prosecution for any violations of FDA laws and regulations during the conduct of our clinical trials.
 If the CROs do not perform clinical trials in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development and commercialization of our product candidates may be delayed or our development program materially and irreversibly harmed.
-We cannot control the amount and timing of resources these CROs devote to our program or our clinical products.
-If we are unable to rely on clinical data collected by our CROs, we could be required to repeat, extend the duration of, or increase the size of our clinical trials and this could significantly delay commercialization and require significantly greater expenditures.
+We cannot control the amount and timing of resources these CROs devote to our program or our clinical trials and this could significantly delay commercialization and require significantly greater expenditures.